African striped weasel: Feeding

 African striped weasels are specialist predators known to hunt small mammals and birds, with the vast majority of their diet consisting of rodents of their own size or smaller, and will travel into the burrows of rodents to hunt them.
-They do not feed on invertebrates, reptiles, amphibians or bird eggs, and experiments conducted in 1978 showed that even hungry individuals offered these items as food will ignore them.
+While they occasionally feed on reptiles, insects, and eggs, in experiments conducted during the 1970s, captive striped weasels did not attack or eat several genera of invertebrates (including various insects), reptiles, amphibians and chicken eggs offered to them, even while hungry.
 The weasels hunt primarily by scent, attacking prey with a sudden lunge and biting onto the back of the neck.
 After the initial strike, they roll around and kick the prey animal's back or pelvic region, perhaps in order to dislocate the prey's neck (as suggested in 1978 by South African researcher David T. Rowe-Rowe).
 When taking on larger prey such as rats, which can weigh more than the weasels themselves, adult female weasels bite at the throat instead, though males have not been recorded doing this.
 Prey is generally eaten whole while the weasel is in a crouched pose, though the feathers and legs of birds and the stomachs of mammals are sometimes left uneaten.
 Unlike the related striped polecat, this species does not use its front limbs to stabilize its food while eating.
 Although African striped weasels eat smaller prey weighing up to 180 g head first, larger prey is eaten from the shoulder first.
 They sometimes store prey in their burrow instead of eating it immediately, picking up small prey by the back skin off the ground and dragging larger prey backwards towards the storage area.
 The gut of an African striped weasel is between 1.75 and 2 times the length of its body excluding the tail, and food passes through rather quickly, with defecation occurring approximately 165 minutes after the food was consumed.

 They do not drink frequently, gaining most of their moisture requirements through their food.
 When they do drink, they do so by lapping up water with their tongues.
 A male kept in a cage for two weeks during the winter did not drink almost any water during this time, only occasionally drinking small amounts of water during hot weather.